makersacademy/chitter-challenge/README.md

   * When a user signs in, they can:
     - see a flow of all Chitter users' peeps, in reverse chronological order, and each with a timestamp

+7. Cleanup #1:
+  * Displayed time in a Twitter-like format with the .strftime above.
+  * Added buttons on various pages to make navigation across the app easier.
+  * Cleaned up dead code and unnecessary requires (models in spec_helper).
+Tests still pass :-)

 Issues
 -----